 The nodes can become inflamed locally (local inguinal lymphadenitis) or throughout the body (generalized lymphadenitis).
 Unilateral inflammation usually occurs when an infectious agent enters the lymphatic system from the outside, while bilateral inflammation indicates an infectious process involving internal organs.

-• specific - arise as a result of the action of a certain pathogen and are characteristic of specific diseases, such as syphilis, tuberculosis;
+• specific - arise as a result of action specific pathogen and are characteristic of specific diseases, such as syphilis, tuberculosis;

-• nonspecific - associated with a local bacterial infection.
+• nonspecific - associated with local bacterial infection.

 Lymphadenitis is also distinguished:

-• acute - an increase in the lymph node occurred suddenly and is accompanied by soreness, high fever and general weakness;
+• acute - lymph node enlargement occurs suddenly and is accompanied by pain, high temperature and general weakness;

-• chronic - caused by a long-standing focus of inflammation in the groin area or not properly treated acute lymphadenitis.
+• chronic - caused by a long-existing focus of inflammation in groin area or not properly treated acute lymphadenitis.

-Constantly inflamed lymph nodes are subject to an adhesive process and replacement of functional tissue with fibrous tissue.
+Constantly inflamed lymph nodes are susceptible to adhesions and replacement functional fabric to fibrous.

-Suppuration is a complication of the acute form of inflammation.
-Its danger lies in the risk of blood poisoning and the effect of pyogenic bacteria on the surrounding tissues.
+Suppuration is a complication of acute inflammation.
+Its danger lies in the risk of blood poisoning and the impact of pyogenic bacteria on surrounding tissues.

 Possible causes of lymph node hypertrophy

-A swelling in the area of lymph node accumulation may be the result of local injury.
-In this case, it goes away as the tissues heal.
-Occasionally, medications or allergic reactions can cause temporary enlargement of nodes.
-If the edema persists for a long time or is accompanied by other symptoms, then this is a reason to suspect one of the reasons listed below.
+A tumor in the area where lymph nodes are concentrated may be the result of local trauma.
+In this case, it goes away as the tissue heals.
+Rarely, the causes of temporary enlargement of nodes may be medications or allergic reactions.
+If the swelling persists for a long time or is accompanied by other symptoms, then this is a reason to suspect one of the reasons listed below.

 Infections

 Local infections of the genitals or lower extremities can cause isolated swelling of the inguinal lymph nodes.
-The cause of lymphadenitis at the same time of three main groups of nodes - inguinal, cervical and axillary - can be a systemic infection.
-Diseases that could potentially be considered an underlying cause include:
+The cause of lymphadenitis simultaneously of three main groups of nodes - inguinal, cervical and axillary - can be a systemic infection.
+Conditions that could potentially be considered as an underlying cause include:

 Malignant and other neoplasms

-Many forms of cancer that occur in the groin area and below lead to edema of regional nodes - lymphadenopathy.
+Many forms of cancer that occur in the groin area and below lead to swelling of regional nodes - lymphadenopathy.
 These include:

 • leukemia - cancer of the blood and bone marrow;

-• lymphoma - a malignant tumor of the lymphatic system;
+• lymphoma is a malignant tumor of the lymphatic system;

-• oncological processes occurring in the pelvic organs, and metastases (spread) from cancer of the anus or vulva can lead to edema in the groin, not associated with lymphoma;
+• oncological processes occurring in the pelvic organs and metastases (spread) from cancer of the anus or vulva can lead to swelling in the groin that is not associated with lymphoma;

 • - a type of skin cancer that can cause swelling of the lymph nodes around the affected area.